dwyl/phoenix-chat-example/README.md

      code:  assert html_response(conn, 200) =~ "Welcome to Phoenix!"
 ```

-Thankfuly this is easy to fix.
+Thankfully this is easy to fix.

 ### 3.2 Update the `page_controller_test.exs`